snap-stanford/snapvx/README.md

 ```
 in the Python file.
 See the included `Examples/` directory for use cases and syntax.

+#### DEVELOPMENT
+Please consult the developer doc for ways to contribute code, documentation, test cases and general improvments to snapvx

 ### CONTACT
 Please file bug reports at [github.com/snap-stanford/snapvx](https://github.com/snap-stanford/snapvx).
 For any other questions, comments, or concerns, please contact [David Hallac](http://www.stanford.edu/~hallac/).